 In 2013, the Company instituted a majority voting policy for its Board nominees in compliance with TSX rules.
-However, as the Meeting will be held after August 31, 2022, this policy will have no force and effect as new provisions in the Canada Business Corporations Act ("CBCA") introducing a statutory voting requirement for uncontested director elections will have come into force and will apply.
-Under the CBCA amendments, shareholders will be allowed to vote "for" or "against" (as opposed to "for" and "withhold") nominees for the Board.
-If a nominee does not receive a majority of the votes cast for their election, the nominee will not be elected and the Board position will remain open or, if in the case of incumbent directors (which comprise all of the Company's nominees for the Board at the Meeting), such director may continue in office until the earlier of (i) the 90th day after the election, or (ii) the day on which his or her successor is appointed or elected.
+This policy is no longer in effect following the August 31, 2022 amendments to the Canada Business Corporations Act ("CBCA") in regards to the majority voting for directors in uncontested elections.
+Following the CBCA amendments, shareholders are required to vote "for" or "against" individual directors, as opposed to "for" or "withhold".
+If a nominee does not receive a majority of votes cast in their favour, the nominee will not be elected as a director and the Board position will remain open.
+In the case of incumbent directors (which comprise all of the Company's nominees for the Board at the Meeting), such director must tender his or her resignation to the Board immediately following the Meeting, in which case they may continue in office until the earlier of (i) the 90th day after the election, or (ii) the day on which his or her successor is appointed or elected.
+A nominee who does not receive a majority of votes in their favour may not be appointed a director by the Board before the next annual meeting of shareholders, except if necessary to ensure the Board complies with Canadian residency requirements or to satisfy the requirements that at least two directors are not also officers of the corporation or its affiliates, in compliance with the CBCA and its regulations.